koombea/generapp/README.md

 ## Gemfile

-To see the latest and greatest gems, look at Generapp's [Gemfile](templates/Gemfile.erb), which will be used as the project's Gemfile.
+To see the latest gems, look at Generapp's [Gemfile](templates/Gemfile.erb), which will be used as the project's Gemfile.

+Application gems included:
 * [Devise](https://github.com/plataformatec/devise) for user authentication
 * [Dalli](https://github.com/petergoldstein/dalli) for memcached client
 * [Honeybadger](https://github.com/honeybadger-io/honeybadger-ruby) for reporting